Jansen-C-Moreira/AMAZON_Downloader/README.md

 Hello everyone, my name is Jansen, im brazilan.
-After seeing that Amazon is giving for free more than 50k of books I decided to make a bot that you take all of them, so I did that and that is the code, you can use it for this purpose.
+After seeing that Amazon is giving for free more than 50k of books I decided to make a bot that will take all of them, so I did that and that is the code, you can use it for this purpose.
 Fisrt#
 To use this bot you need to put your Amazom's username and password, after that, select a languagem, or a custom URL that you can get for yourself and put in the correct field
 Second#